87 English as a Second Language (ESL)

 Supplementary Materials

-Green Tea Intermediate English Communication OER (CC-BY) by Eric Dodson; Luciana Diniz; and Nanci Leiton
+Green Tea Intermediate English Communication OER by Eric Dodson; Luciana Diniz; and Nanci Leiton (CC-BY).

 This set of multimedia materials incorporates interesting topics and real-world language in an accessible way for adult English language learners at the low-to-mid intermediate level, using eclectic methods (communicative activities, content-based instruction lite, focus on form), all while maintaining a connection to our learners’ lives.

-Home and School (CC BY) by Timothy Krause
+Home and School by Timothy Krause (CC BY).

 This book contains 10 easy picture stories for beginning students of English along with exercises and discussion prompts.

-Study Zone (CC BY-NC-SA) by various from University of Victoria
+Study Zone by various from University of Victoria (CC BY-NC-SA).

 The Study Zone is for students of the English Language Centre (ELC) at the University of Victoria.
 ELC teachers create English language lessons and practice exercises.
 The site is designed for our adult English language learners, but all are welcome to read the lessons and use the exercises.

-Writing with Grammar (CC-BY-SA) by Charity Davenport
+Writing with Grammar by Charity Davenport (CC-BY-SA).

 Practice grammar with authentic writing and speaking activities.